Skip to main content

 Asynchronous messages

-Asynchronous messages are you normal type of single shot or fire and forget type messages.
+Asynchronous messages are your normal type of single shot or fire and forget type messages.
 They are typically sent to a message queue or topic as a notification or event.
 With Pact tests, we will be testing that our consumer of the messages works with the messages setup as the expectations in test.
 This should be the message handler code that processes the actual messages that come off the message queue in production.

 For example: